raspberrypilearning/KS1StorytellingTraining_Session3_GBICi1b/en/step_5.md

 + A computer
 + An animal, such as a giraffe

-Alternatively, think of a character that you'd like to create that isn't available in ScratchJr.
+Alternatively, create a character that you would like to use that isn't available in ScratchJr.

 Click the green button (below right) to go to the next step in this session.